Complete Guide to SwiftUI List for Developers

 • And finally, how we can use lists to navigate to our other Views in our iOS app

 We built a demo View including all these concepts and hopefully this has helped with understanding how Lists are used and how they can be deployed in different scenarios and projects.
+If you need to create more complex layouts, you can use SwiftUI grids, which allows you to create more advanced custom views.

 Expect the Unexpected!
 Debug Faster with Bugfender